-In the field of finance, Millie has dealt with complex cases and those involving the enforcement or variation of orders.
-Millie was recently led in a high net worth case, involving non-matrimonial assets and a pre-nuptial agreement.
+In the field of finance, Millie regularly deals with complex cases and those involving the enforcement or variation of orders.
+Millie has been led in several high net worth cases, involving non-matrimonial assets, pre-nuptial agreements and international elements.

 Millie’s thriving private law children practice includes cases relating to contact disputes, permanent and temporary leave to remove, and serious allegations of domestic violence.

-In her public law work, Millie represents parents, local authorities, and guardians, and has acted in cases involving serious non-accidental injuries and sexual abuse.
+In her public law work, Millie represents parents, local authorities, and guardians, and has acted in cases involving serious allegations of non-accidental injuries and sexual abuse.

 Millie has a busy matrimonial finance practice, covering financial remedy proceedings, Schedule 1 and ToLATA claims.
 Millie also has experience advising and acting in enforcement proceedings.
-During her time at the Law Commission, Millie worked on the Matrimonial Property, Needs and Agreements report, as well as on the Enforcement of Family Financial Orders project.
+During her time at the Law Commission, Millie worked on the Matrimonial Property, Needs and Agreements report, which investigated the law relating to non-matrimonial property and pre-nuptial agreements, as well as on the Enforcement of Family Financial Orders project.

 Millie has a head for research and is regularly instructed to advise on complex points of law arising in financial cases.